Nov 20, 2024

 by Christopher Hazlehurst | Jun 28, 2023

-Supreme Court Photo Source: Adobe Stock Image
+Image of the U.S. Supreme Court building on a clear blue day.
+Photo Source: Adobe Stock Image

 On Thursday, the U.S. Supreme Court upheld the conviction of a federal prisoner despite subsequent changes in the law rendering his conviction invalid.
 The ruling prevents inmates from seeking federal review of a conviction, even an unlawful conviction, if they already sought federal relief in the past.